ReporterAlvarez/J296-Final-Project/README.md

 #### What race/gender group was most likely to be searched?
 Arrested?
 Cited?
 Warned?
 * Create pivot table with Rows "Year" and "Enforcement", Column "Race" and Values COUNTA of "IncidentNumber"
-* Paste into new tab, put "not listed" at the end of the row before grand total
+* Paste into new tab, put "not listed" at the end of the row before grand total **Only arrests**
+* Create Pivot table with Rows "year" and "enforcement", Column "Race" and Values COUNTA of "IncidentNumber".
+Filter "Enforcement" for only arrests
+* Paste into new sheet, create new columns for percentage of total to see if there's disproportionate rates for each race
 #### How do the percentages compare after the Berkeley city council ordinance passed?